pixelheresy/vim-config/README.md

 - Enjoy!

-This is really just designed for me and aiding in learning `vim`, but feel from to use this if you like.
+This is really just designed for me and aiding in learning `vim`, but feel free to use this if you like.
 It will no doubt expand as time goes on.

+Any questions or suggestions?

+	keith [dot] gibbs [at] me [dot] com

 Included Plugins
 ---------------